mPemba/to-do-list/README.md

 This is a simple To-Do List application.
 You can add items, mark them as complete, update their titles and delete them.

+> Built with React, Node, and a Firestore DB

 ## How to start

 - Generate a Firestore privite key via [these instructions](https://firebase.google.com/docs/firestore/quickstart#initialize) in the "Initialize on your own server" section.
 Keep your file in a safe place.